hku-kejintao/AI-Code/README.md

-# HKU-CIVL-AI-in-Civil-Engineering
+# AI Course Code

-Welcome to the "AI in Civil Engineering" course Python tutorial and exercises repository!
+Welcome to the AI course Python tutorial and exercises repository!
 This repository serves as a comprehensive resource for our course, offering a series of tutorials and exercises to help you master key concepts and tools for applying artificial intelligence techniques in the field of civil engineering.

 ## Course Description